Saleen

 Saleen Automotive, Inc., commonly known as Saleen (/səˈliːn/), is an American manufacturer of specialty high-performance sports cars and high-performance automotive parts.
-Saleen is headquartered in Corona, California, US.
-On June 26, 2013 Saleen became public through a reverse merger.
-It is listed on the OTC Bulletin Board and is controlled and majority owned by Saleen brand founder Steve Saleen.
+Saleen is headquartered in Corona, California, in the United States, and privately held.

 Saleen's flagship car was the Saleen S7, introduced in 2000.
-The S7 was wholly built by Saleen and features a mid-engine design in a high-performance sports car package.
+The S7 was wholly built by Saleen, and features a mid-engine design in a high-performance sports car package.
 It is also currently the only Saleen production car not based on an existing design or chassis.

-Saleen currently manufactures the S302 (Mustang-based), the Ford F-150-based Saleen Sportruck, and Sportruck XR, a Saleen Tesla GTX and Saleen S1, a new Saleen sports car, a limited run successor to the S7 sports car, the S7 LM.
+As of 2025 Saleen manufactured the 302 (Mustang derived); the Sportruck and Sportruck XR (Ford F-150 derived); the BIG OLY (Ford Bronco derived); and the Saleen S1, an original sports car in race and street variants.